iomesh/docs/docs/storage-usage/application-operations.md

 kubectl apply -f example-snapshot.yaml
 ```

-The VolumeSnapshot will be created, and Iomesh storage will dynamically create the VolumeSnapshotContent corresponding to the VolumeSnapshot.
+The VolumeSnapshot will be created, and IOMesh storage will dynamically create the VolumeSnapshotContent corresponding to the VolumeSnapshot.
 The VolumeSnapshotContent represents the entity of the VolumeSnapshot.
 The relationship between VolumeSnapshot and VolumeSnapshotContent is similar to PVC and PV.
 Let's check it

 ```bash
 # kubectl get Volumesnapshots example-snapshot